Night Life (1989 film): Reception

 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle called the film "a routine and laborious living-dead exercise".
 Glenn Kay, who wrote Zombie Movies: The Ultimate Guide, called it a "rather minor teen effort".

+Confusion with Nightlife (1989)

+Night Life is usually confused with another film similarly named and also released in the same year, Nightlife, which is a Vampire-themed comedy horror TV movie made for the USA Network.